DanielGorban/ResumeSite/README.md

 ## getting started
 ### Prerequisites.
-* A GitHub account
+* A GitHub account.
-* An editor
+* An editor.
-* Pelican downloded
+* Pelican downloded.
-* Knowledge of Markdown
+* Knowledge of Markdown.
-* Basic knowledge of Git
+* Basic knowledge of Git.

 At the *Further Resources/Readings* there is tutorials to help with getting the prerequisite knowledge.
 ### Instructions.